blancosilva/blancosilva.github.io/_posts/2010-11-15-chess-puzzles.md

 ## Husserl's "Third-man theme"
 <blockquote>

-> Notice in the board below, the two sole occupants are the kings of opposite sides.
+> Notice on the board below, the two sole occupants are the kings of opposite sides.
 Add a third piece, creating a position that satisfies the following conditions:
 >
 >    1. Neither king is in check.
 >    2. The position can be reached in a legal game.